ghanad/sms_gateway/docs/README.md

 The system consists of two primary services, **Server A** and **Server B**, which operate independently and communicate through **RabbitMQ**.
 This design pattern isolates responsibilities, enhances scalability, and improves resilience.

+**Important Note**: Server B does not have direct access to Server A. Communication is unidirectional from Server A to Server B via RabbitMQ.

 *(A conceptual diagram representing the flow: Client -> Server A -> RabbitMQ -> Server B -> SMS Provider)*